kumatheworld/HiLo/README.md

 Hi there!
 This is a tiny set of programs that analyzes a poker-like card game **High&amp;Low**.
 Here we go!

 ## Brief Description of the Game
 The game is a kind of high-low split game preceded by a classic video poker game.
+(If you are not familiar with these terms, go find a machine in some amusement arcade!)
 Suppose we have gained a score after playing a video poker round.
 Now we are ready to play another game **High&amp;Low**, expecting raising our score!<br>
 **High&amp;Low** is a sort of double down game.
 First we are dealt 5 face-down cards and open the leftmost card.
 We have 3 options here before opening the next card.
 * guess **High**
 * **Collect** the bonus